rujxtastic/rlcontroller/README.md

 It uses an accelerometer, a gyroscope and buttons near the wheels to detect movement and move the car accordingly.

 # Credits
-Credit to GenericGeek (@GenericGeek_91980) on Printables for the shell model.
+Credit to GenericGeek (@GenericGeek_91980) on Printables for the shell model taken from the Rocket League game files.
 I have edited the insides to accomodate PCB components and made it much more 3D-printer and edit-friendly.
 The model is available [here](https://www.printables.com/model/234512-octane-rocket-league-multipart).

 # Features
 It does all the basic controls, such as: